arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-ttn/content.md

 ![Finding the add application button](assets/vs_ard_ttn_standalone.png)

-4. Open the serial monitor and wait for confirmation.
+5. Open the serial monitor and wait for the update to be confirmed.

 ![Finding the add application button](assets/vs_ard_ttn_serial.png)